 How Prayers are Done – Lerab Ling is home to a thriving community of monastic and lay spiritual practitioners who observe a daily schedule of prayer, practice and meditation, following one of the most ancient lineages of the Tibetan Buddhist tradition.
 Prayers done by our community can be requested by anyone, irrespective of their faith.

-Sogyal Rinpoche has trained a group of practitioners at Lerab Ling in the full range of Vajrayana practices that he himself practices each day, instructing them in all the appropriate visualizations and meditations that apply.
-Many of these practitioners have completed a three-year retreat with Sogyal Rinpoche and have engaged in further personal retreats and intensive group practices.
+A group of monastic practitioners, as well as a group of strong lay practitioners have been trained for years in the full range of Vajrayana practices, following the instructions of the appropriate visualizations and meditations that apply for each practice.
+Many of these practitioners have completed a three-year retreat and have engaged in further personal retreats and intensive group practices.